 Place2Be launched the first ever Children’s Mental Health Week in 2015 to shine a spotlight on the importance of children and young people’s mental health.
 Now in its sixth year, we hope to encourage more people than ever to get involved and spread the word.

 From 3-9 February 2020 schools, youth groups, organisations and individuals across the UK took part in Children’s Mental Health Week.
-This year’s theme is Find your Brave.
+This year’s theme was Find your Brave.

 Around three children in every primary school class has a mental health problem, and many more struggle with challenges from bullying to bereavement.
-Whether you’re someone who works with children, a parent or carer, passionate about spreading the word, or keen to raise vital funds for Place2Be, you can get involved and help us reach as many people as possible.
+Whether you’re someone who works with children, a parent or carer, passionate about spreading the word, or keen to raise vital funds for Place2Be, you can help us reach as many people as possible.

 Place2Be is a children’s mental health charity that provides counselling and mental health support and training in UK schools, using tried and tested methods backed by research.

 We believe that children should not have to face mental health problems alone.